-To make sure of getting to White Squall early, we had driven up from Toronto to Ken’s family cottage on Victoria Harbour the night before.
+To make sure we’d get to White Squall early, we had driven up from Toronto to Ken’s family cottage on Victoria Harbour the night before.
 We were treated to the warm glow of sunset as we sat on the patio.
 Unfortunately, the weather forecast for the next day called for major rainfall at least until the early afternoon.

 Day 1: From Chikanishing Creek To Solomons Island

 The Chikanishing Creek Road turn-off from Highway 637 is just 1.4 kilometers past the Killarney Park Info Center.
 It ends in the large parking lot pictured in the satellite image below.
 It is a popular parking spot for kayakers and canoeists off on their Georgian Bay paddle trip.
 (It costs $14.50 a day to park there; you pay at the Park office.)
 We drove to the grassy area just above the put-in and within a half-hour were ready to go.
 The bonus downpour probably speeded things up a bit!